Stripe Overall Rating

 Stripe BBB Report | B (CPO Adjusted)

-Stripe has been accredited with the Better Business Bureau (BBB) since May 2013 and currently shows an “A” rating on its profile.
-The company has had 15 complaints filed against it since its account was opened in the last year, with six of those related to the product or service, seven due to billing and collection, and one apiece having to do with advertising or delivery.
-All of these complaints were resolved with BBB assistance except for one, which was not resolved despite what the BBB determined to be a good-faith effort by Stripe.
-Given the fact that Stripe has amassed fifteen complaints in the short time it has had a BBB profile, we have adjusted the BBB’s rating to a “B.” To better understand why we adjust BBB ratings, please see our rating criteria.
+Stripe has been accredited with the Better Business Bureau (BBB) since May 2013 and currently shows an “A-” rating on its profile.
+The company has had 20 complaints filed against it since its account was opened in the last year, with eight of those related to the product or service, 10 due to billing and collection, and one apiece having to do with advertising or delivery.
+All of these complaints were resolved with BBB assistance except for three, which were not resolved despite what the BBB determined to be a good-faith effort by Stripe.
+Given the fact that Stripe has amassed twenty complaints in the short time it has had a BBB profile, we have adjusted the BBB’s rating to a “B.” To better understand why we adjust BBB ratings, please see our rating criteria.

 Stripe rates as a better-than-average merchant services provider according to our standards.
 The company has seen an increase in complaints since our last update, but its overall complaint volume remains low.
 Stripe’s transparent pricing model appears to satisfy the majority of its clients, while its reserve policy, cancellation policy, and customer support are responsible for most of the company’s complaints.
 Merchants are encouraged to carefully read Stripe’s terms of service before signing up for credit card processing through this company.